-- Pay a $100 security deposit, which is returned after your stay minus the utility bills.
-Note that if you stay for less than a month, $50 of that will be kept as a donation to the community (it is hard for us to accommodate short-term volunteers due to the training required for various farm tasks.)
+- Pay a $100 security deposit, which is returned after your stay (minus the utility payments).
+Note that if you stay for less than a month, $50 of that will be kept as a donation to the community (it is difficult for us to accommodate short-term volunteers due to the training required for various farm tasks.)

 What to Bring